.gov: History

 gov is one of the original top-level domains created in 1984 (the other five being com, org, edu, mil, and arpa).
 The first site registered was css.gov in June 1985.

 Beginning in 1997, the General Services Administration (GSA) began administering gov. In February 2011, the GSA selected Verisign to manage the registry services, replacing Native Technologies, Inc.

 Responsibility for the TLD was transferred to the Cybersecurity and Infrastructure Security Agency (CISA) under the DOTGOV Online Trust in Government Act of 2020, part of the Consolidated Appropriations Act, 2021.

 In January 2023, CISA selected Cloudflare to replace Verisign in providing registry services.
-Cloudflare will also provide authoritative DNS services for the gov domain.
+Cloudflare also provides authoritative DNS services for the gov domain.

 Use

-Many governments in the United States use a gov domain, though most use .us (e.g., leg.state.nv.us), .com (e.g., myflorida.com), .org (e.g., lacity.org), or other TLDs (e.g., senate.mn).
+Many governments in the United States use a gov domain, though some use .us (e.g., leg.state.nv.us), .com (e.g., myflorida.com), .org (e.g., lacity.org), or other TLDs (e.g., senate.mn).
 The full list of registered gov domains is published at get.gov/data.

 During GSA's administration of gov, registration and annual renewal fees peaked at $400 per year.
 When CISA began managing the TLD in April 2021, all fees were removed.

 Federal Executive branch policy requires the use of gov for civilian agencies, but some U.S. government-related websites use other domain names, including the United States Postal Service (e.g., usps.com) and various recruiting websites for armed services (e.g., goarmy.com).
 The United States Department of Defense and its subsidiary organizations typically use the mil sTLD instead of gov.